JRWSP/CashAndCarryTerminal/README.md

 The script will start fetching price data from exchanges.
 After a few moment you should see the spreads on terminal screen.
 ![terminal_screen](/figures/spread_terminal.png)

+Spr.-f (%) is a spread between spot and future prices adjusted by exchange's fee. </br>
+APY-f (%) is annualized return adjusted by exchange's fee. </br>
+Depends on data accessible by `ccxt` library, spot and future prices can be either a mark price or last price.
+Please verify the actual price on exchange before starting your trades.
 ## requirement
 - Python 3.xx (Tested with 3.11 and 3.12)
 - Pandas